r-pogo/vade_mecum/Networking_Web/Transport.md

 # Transport layer
 The transport layer has the ability to `multiplex` and `demultiplex`.

-Multiplexing: nodes on a network have the ability to direct traffic toward many different receiving services.
+`Multiplexing`: nodes on a network have the ability to direct traffic toward many different receiving services.
-Demultiplexing: is the same concept just at the receiving end, it's taking traffic that's all aimed at the same node and delivering it to the proper receiving service.
+`Demultiplexing`: is the same concept just at the receiving end, it's taking traffic that's all aimed at the same node and delivering it to the proper receiving service.

 ![img.png](img/img_37.png)